Keyboard shortcuts

 Types

-The µcad type system consists of a group built-in types.
-The type system is static, which means a declared variable has a fixed type that cannot be changed.
+The µcad type system consists of a group of builtin types.
+The type system is static, which means a every value has a fixed type which cannot be changed or overwritten.

 Declaration